codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 #### Parameters

--   `fn`  function to be executed in browser context
+-   `fn`  function to be executed in browser context.

 ### executeScript